alchemyplatform/alchemy-docs/tutorials/hello-world-smart-contract/part-4.md

 * On line 17, we display the current message stored in the smart contract, which captured in the `message` string.
 * One lines 23-26, we use a [controlled component](https://reactjs.org/docs/forms.html#controlled-components) to update our `newMessage` state variable when the input in the text field changes.

-In addition to our state variables, you'll also see that `connectWalletPressed` and `onPublishedPressed` functions are called when the buttons with IDs `publishButton` and `walletButton` are clicked respectively.
+In addition to our state variables, you'll also see that `onUpdatePressed` and `connectWalletPressed` functions are called when the buttons with IDs `publish` and `walletButton` are clicked respectively.

 Finally, let's address where is this `HelloWorld.js` component added.